 How many hours can an au pair work per week?

 Au pairs can provide up to 45 hours of childcare per week, with a maximum of 10 hours per day.
-Their schedule is set by the host family and should remain within these limits.
+Their schedule is set by the host family and should remain within these limits to comply with U.S. Department of State regulations.

 Can I change the schedule week to week?